 The Hazlewood Act is a State of Texas benefit that provides qualified Veterans, spouses, and dependent children with an education benefit of up to 150 hours of tuition exemption, including most fee charges, at public institutions of higher education in Texas.
 This does NOT include living expenses, books, or supply fees.
 Please visit the official Hazlewood Act site using the link provided for additional details about Hazlewood Act benefits.

-Tuition rates at UT Dallas are very affordable and will not break the bank.
+Tuition rates at UT Dallas are very affordable.
 For more information and to better assist you, UT Dallas has a dedicated page to answer all Veteran Financial Aid related questions.
 It is an interactive page with videos and FAQs for Veterans attending or wishing to attend UT Dallas.
 Tuition rates at UT Dallas do not exceed the tuition cap stipulated by the GI Bill, so you do not need to worry about the Yellow Ribbon program.
 However, It is important to know that if you are receiving other scholarships, these may affect your GI Bill benefits.

-If you have concerns regarding your Financial Aid packet, you should direct all questions to the VA Certifying Officer, Mr. Buddy Sherbet via email or via phone at (972)-883-4336.
+If you have concerns regarding your Financial Aid packet, you should direct all questions to the Veteran Services Center (VA Certifying Officer).

 The UT Dallas Veterans Service Center (VSC) is located at the lower level of the Eugene McDermott Library (MC 1.204) and it is open Monday-Friday 8 a.m. to 5 p.m.
 They can be reached at (972) 833-4913.
 The VSC is a one-stop shop for all of your VA educational questions and needs.
 The staff is there to assist every Veteran attending UT Dallas.
 For more info, visit their website.